totaljs/flow/readme.md

 	}
 	// +v3.0.0
 	// Alias for component.send() but with a check of connections

+	component.callback([index], flowdata, function(flowdata){ ... }, param);
+	// +v6.0.0
+	// Sends data to connected component and recieves a response back.
+	// @index: {Number} - optional, the output index (defualt output 0)
+	// @flowdata: {instance of FlowData} - same instance will be recieved in callback function
+	// @function: {Function} - callback function
+	// @param: {Any} - aditinal data
+	// expects only 1 component to be connected to the given output, if not only first component will recieve data
+	// returns {Component}

 	component.set(key, value);
 	// Writes a value to a private key-value store (data are stored on HDD)